 - ¼ cup butter melted

-- Sift flour, sugar, baking powder, and salt into a large bowl
+- Sift flour, sugar, baking powder, and salt into a large bowl.

-- In a separate bowl, beat medium eggs.
-Mix in milk, add melted butter.
+- In a separate bowl, beat eggs.

 - Stir wet ingredients into dry ingredients until just blended.

 - Heat nonstick griddle over medium high heat.
 You can add butter or cook on the pan bare.